rydmike/flex_seed_scheme/README.md

 import 'package:flex_seed_scheme/flex_seed_scheme.dart';
 ```

-Defining some seed colors that will be used to generated your seed generated `ColorScheme`.
+Define seed colors that will be used to generate your seed generated `ColorScheme`.

 ```dart
 // Define your seed colors.